-Are outdated tools and processes to blame for digital transformation failures?
+Using multiple, outdated tools and processes could be to blame for digital transformation failures.
+Here's how to avoid a digital transformation failure

 Choosing a digital transformation platform that helps you navigate the process, and avoid the risks and obstacles that hinder innovation, could be the key to success.